 • Customer service experience including working with diverse groups of people

-• Ability to quickly learn institutional programs such as Square and Paycom.
+• Ability to quickly learn institutional programs such as Paycom and security cameras.

 Please send a cover letter and resume to Andrew Robertson at firstname.lastname@example.org.
 Please include the title of the position to which you are applying in the subject line of the email.